Substance Use Problems

 What will happen once the feelings of relief have worn off?

-What evidence do you have that your experience of using substances will be different this time?
+What evidence do you have that using substances will be different this time?

-How is your use of substances different from that of others you are comparing yourself with?
+Is your use of substances different from the people you are comparing yourself with?

 Where did the rule that you deserve or have earned substance use come from?
 Is this a helpful rule?